pforret/blog.splashing/_topic/country/yemen.md

 ---
 # Yemen

-Yemen, officially the Republic of Yemen, is a country in Western Asia.
-It is situated on the southern end of the Arabian Peninsula, and borders Saudi Arabia to the north  and Oman to the northeast and shares maritime borders with Eritrea, Djibouti, and Somalia.
-Yemen is the second-largest Arab sovereign state in the peninsula, occupying 555,000 square  kilometres, with a coastline stretching about 2,000 kilometres .
-Its constitutionally stated capital, and largest city, is Sanaa.
-As of 2021, Yemen has an estimated population of some 30.4 million.
+Yemen, officially the Republic of Yemen, is a country in West Asia.
+It is located in the southern end of the Arabian Peninsula, bordering Saudi Arabia to the north and  Oman to the northeast.
+It shares maritime borders with Eritrea, Djibouti and Somalia.
+Covering 530,000 square kilometres  and having a coastline of approximately 2,000 kilometres, Yemen  is the second-largest Arab sovereign state on the Arabian Peninsula.
+Sanaa is its constitutionally stated capital and largest city.

 ## Unsplash photos